daisybio/HiTSeekR/_includes/miRNA.md

-## microRNA inhibitor / mimicks screens
+## microRNA inhibitor / mimics screens
 <a name="miRNA"></a>

 MicroRNAs are a class of RNAs consisting of small approximately 21-25 nucleotide long non-coding RNA molecules.
 They are synthesized by cells in a complex multi-step process to mature miRNAs, which have